Team Performance with Test Scores: Introduction

 The fact that this test works for assembling near-optimal teams in our contest setting has a striking interpretation --- it provides a formalization of the idea that we should indeed sometimes evaluate candidates on their potential, rather than their demonstrated performance.
 Indeed, $\max(X_i^{(1)}, X_i^{(2)}, \ldots, X_i^{(k/h)})$ is precisely a measure of potential, since instead of just evaluating $i$'s expected performance $\Exp{X_i}$, we're instead asking, ``If $i$ were allowed to attempt the task $k/h$ times independently, what would the best-case outcome look like?''
 Like the argument of Hong and Page about diversity, this argument about potential has qualitative implications for evaluating candidates in certain settings --- that we should think about upside potential using a thought experiment in which candidates are allowed multiple independent tries at a task.

 Following this result, we then prove a number of other theorems that help round out the picture of general tests and their power.
+We first show a closely related test that also provides a method for constructing near-optimal teams, in which $f(i)$ is defined to be the conditional expectation of $X_i$, conditioned on its taking a value in the top $(1/k)$ fraction of its distribution.
+We also show that there exists an absolute constant $c > 1$ such that {\em no} test can construct teams under our objective function with performance guaranteed to come within a factor $c$ of optimal.

-We show that there are natural settings in which no test can yield near-optimal results for team selection --- these include certain submodular functions capturing complementarity and certain supermodular functions representing synergy.
+Next, we show that there are natural objective functions for which no test can yield near-optimal results for team selection --- these include certain submodular functions capturing complementarity and certain supermodular functions representing synergy.
 Note that this is a much stronger statement than simply asserting the failure of the canonical test, since it says that {\em no test} can produce near-optimal teams.
 Finally, we identify some further respects in which team performance functions $g(\cdot)$ based on contest structures have tractable properties, in particular showing that for the special case in which the random variables corresponding to all the candidates are weighted Bernoulli variables, greedy hill-climbing on the value of $g(\cdot)$ in fact produces an exactly optimal set of size $k$.

+\xhdr{The Power of Tests in Competitive Settings} Our discussion of test scores can be viewed as pursuing a family of questions of the following general form: ``When evaluating the effectiveness of an individual, to what extent can we perform this evaluation in isolation, and to what extent do we need the context in which they are operating?''

+This type of question can be asked in settings other than team formation, and in the final section we show how it leads to interesting results if we ask it in a setting with competition between individuals.
+Specifically, suppose we have a collection of {\em competitors}, and these competitors will be matched up in pairwise competitions.
+Each competitor $i$ is represented by a random variable $X_i$, representing the distribution of performance quality that $i$ exhibits in competition.
+When $i$ and $j$ are paired in a competition, we imagine that they draw values independently from $X_i$ and $X_j$ respectively, and the competitor who draws the larger value wins.
+(We'll say that they tie if the values drawn are equal.)
+Thus the probability that $X_i$ wins or ties is $\mathbb{P}(X_i \geq X_j)$.

+We'd like to assign each competitor with random variable $X$ a {\em score} $f(X)$, based only on $X$ and not any of the other random variables, so that when two competitors are paired up, the one with the higher score has a reasonably large probability of winning (or tieing).
+In other words, we'd like to find a function $f$ defined on arbitrary random variables, and an absolute constant $c > 0$, such that if $f(X) \geq f(Y)$, then $\mathbb{P}(X \geq Y) \geq c$.

+Is this possible, and if so, how large can we make $c$?
+We give a tight answer to this question: the largest possible $c$ is $c = 1/4$.
+To do this, we first establish $c = 1/4$ can be achieved by the function $f$ that maps each $X$ to its median $f(X)$.
+We then establish that $c$ cannot be any larger using an argument based on the notion of {\em non-transitive dice}.

+We feel that the emergence of rich questions in this very different domain suggests that there may be other unexpected settings in which an understanding of test scores might lead to interesting insights.